 - a.
 Pursuant to C.G.S. § 7-294, police officer certifications must be renewed every three (3) years. - b.
-The Department shall provide in-service review training to all sworn members of the Department to satisfy the statute requirements. - c.
-Individual officers are responsible for knowing their certification expiration dates and ensureing that they receive the required review training. - 3.
-Proficiency In-Service Training - a.
+The Department shall provide in-service review training to all sworn members of the Department to satisfy the statute requirements. - Individual officers are responsible for knowing their certification expiration dates and ensureing that they receive the required review training.

+3. Proficiency In-Service Training

+a.
 Proficiency in-service training keeps the employee up to date on the duties and responsibilities of the job presently being performed and enhances the employee's skills beyond the minimum level and increases the potential for career development.
-Proficiency in-service training is available to all members of the Department. - 4.
-Career Specialty In-Service Training - a.
+Proficiency in-service training is available to all members of the Department.

+4. Career Specialty In-Service Training

+a.
 Career specialty areas are designed to stimulate personnel to compete for new areas of interest and specialization and to enhance the overall potential of the employee for upward mobility.
 Although the majority of Department personnel are generalists, the Department attempts to identify and/or provide training opportunities for all specialty positions.
-The nature and scope of such training should be determined by the skills, knowledge, and abilities required of each specialty.
-Career specialty in-service training will be provided prior to assignment or as continued training within the position.
+The nature and scope of such training should be determined

+- by the skills, knowledge, and abilities required of each specialty.
+Career specialty in-service training will be provided prior to assignment or as continued training within the position. - b.
-- b.
 Immediate supervisors shall recommend employees for advanced training.
-Recommendations for advanced training shall be subject to approval by the Division Commander. - c.
+Recommendations for advanced training shall be subject to approval by the Division Commander and forwarded to the Training Academy Commander for review.
+The request for training will then be forwarded to the Deputy Chief and ultimately to the Chief of Police for approval. - c.
 The following criteria shall be used in recommending employees for progressive supervisor training: - 1) Demonstrated leadership ability - 2) Desire for self-improvement of oneself and improvement of the department - 3) Promotional consideration - d.
 Records of advanced training shall be maintained in the employee's training file. - e.
-Openings for specialized assignments will be announced departmentwide and filled through a selection process.
+Openings for specialized assignments will be announced department-wide and filled through a selection process.
 Specialized training shall be provided to employees in special assignments when it is determined this type of training will benefit both the employee and the Police Department.
 Special assignments include, but are not limited to: K-9, ESU, Marine Unit, Dive Team, etc. - f.
 The Division Commanders shall be responsible for identifying specialized training needs of assigned personnel.
 The purpose of specialized training is to provide: - 1) Development and enhancement of the skills, knowledge and abilities particular to the specialization. - 2) Management, administration, supervision, personnel policies, and support services of the function or component. - 3) Performance standards of the function or component. - 4) Police Department policies, procedures, rules and regulations specifically related to the function. - 5) Supervised on-the-job training. - g.
 Specialized training should normally be completed within 30 days of initial assignment to any specialized function or component.